Welcome to the Tulum Tour

 About the Tour

-Your Tulum Ruins tour begins on the outskirts of this unique archaeological site.
-As you enter, you’ll learn about the fascinating, complicated history of Mayan society, including why they built things the way they did and why so much mystery surrounds their hieroglyphics.
+Your Tulum tour begins on the outskirts of this unique archaeological site.
+Once you enter, you’ll start learning about the fascinating, complicated history of Mayan society, the mysteries surrounding the hieroglyphics they left behind, and more.

-The first significant structure you’ll see will be the House of the Cenote, where the city’s ancient residents got their water.
-From here, you’ll have a good view of the walls and watchtower which once guarded this place against outsiders.
+The first significant structure you’ll see will be the House of the Cenote, from which the city’s residents once got their water.
+Here, you’ll have a great view of the city walls and the watchtower which once guarded Tulum against attackers.

-Up next is the Temple of the Wind, once a shrine built to honor the wind god.
-Here, you’ll get a crash course in Mayan religion and the significance of all these temples.
+The Temple of the Wind is up next.
+This was once a shrine built to honor the wind god.
+Here, you’ll learn the fundamentals of the complex Mayan religion and the significance of their many temples.

-After that comes the Palace of the Great Lord, an imposing structure that this city’s rulers once occupied.
-Then it’s on to the Temple of the Descending God.
-Not only is this one of the tallest buildings on the site, but it’s also one of the most detailed, with all sorts of etchings and designs to decipher.
+After that comes the Palace of the Great Lord, an intimidating structure once occupied by the city’s rulers.
+Then you’ll continue on to the Temple of the Descending God.
+Not only is this one of the tallest buildings on the site, but it’s also one of the most detailed, with countless etchings to decipher.

-Next, you’ll find the Castle, which is pretty hard to miss.
-This imposing building is larger than any other in the Tulum Ruins and looms over all of them from atop a bluff.
-It even has a platform out front dedicated for use by ancient dancers!
+Next on the Tulum tour, you’ll see the Castle, which is pretty hard to miss.
+This imposing building is the largest in the Tulum Ruins and looms over all the rest from atop a bluff.
+It even has a platform out front once dedicated for use by dancers!

-The House of Columns comes next, thought by scholars to be a sort of administrative building.
-As you pass this, you’ll learn the details of the infamous Mayan Calendar, including the fact that it’s two calendars!
+The House of Columns comes next, thought by scholars to have once been a sort of administrative building.
+As you pass this, you’ll learn the Mayan Calendar’s details, like it’s two calendars!

 Then you’ll reach the Temple of Frescoes, bedecked in so much ancient artwork you’ll be glad you have a tour guide to unpack it all for you!
 After that are the House of Chultun and the Temple of the Initial Series.
-These two structures are some of the best examples you can find of ancient Mayan architecture.
+These two structures are some of the best examples you’ll ever find of ancient Mayan architecture.

-As you continue toward the conclusion, you’ll learn about the high-stakes ball games played by the Mayans and get filled in on where the Mayans are today.
-The truth might surprise you!
-The Tulum tour concludes here.
+As you continue toward the conclusion, you’ll learn about the high-stakes ball games played by the Mayans and find out where the Mayans are today.
+It might surprise you!

 Your Tulum Ruins Tour is now available in Spanish as well!
 Buy it today!